On My Side 2020 Honoree

 Partner at Jenner & Block LLP

 The Champion of the Year Award honors a single advocate who has gone above and beyond to provide pro bono services to survivors.
 Cynthia “Cindy” Robertson successfully handled two complex immigration cases for trafficking survivors, winning T-visas for both of the clients.
-The cases, one involving forced labor, the second involving sex trafficking, represented significant challenges.
-Both cases demanded creativity, tenacity, attention to detail, and excellent legal research to prevail.
+These cases demanded creativity, tenacity, attention to detail, and excellent legal research.
+In both cases – one a forced labor case, the second a sex trafficking case – Ms. Robertson's clients prevailed, winning T-visas permitting them to remain in the United States.
 Through it all, Ms. Robertson supported the clients, providing trauma-informed legal guidance.

 About The Honoree